 As the year for the comprehensive development stage of deepening reforms, in 2015, the Central Committee Deepening Reforms Leadership Group had released a series of opinions, measures and plans, covering a range of areas such as the economy, the political realm, society, culture, ecology and the development of the party.
-The State Council had also released a series of administrative regulations, legal documents and guidance opinions regarding the reform, which had made deepening reforms take roots deep within the various facets of country, the economy, the society, the people and their daily lives.
+The State Council had also released a series of administrative regulations, legal documents and guidance opinions regarding the reform, which had made deepening reforms take roots deep within the various facets of the country and all aspects of citizens’ economic and social daily lives.
 Comprehensively deepening reforms had integrated into the ‘Four Comprehensives” strategy on multiple dimensions and had greatly influence China’s politics, economy, society, culture and the lives of its people.
 We will describe, analyze and assess the achievements made by reforms in the following ten areas.

 Comprehensively deepening economic reforms is still faced with great difficulties.